Jim-Fan/prolog-fun/docs/README.md

 Despite massive number of lines in `word.pl`, the file is loaded rather quickly, in just about 3 seconds on my laptop.

+# Querying

 Now we can start interrogating swi-prolog.
-As starting point we are already given three known mappings: char 5 => C, char 1 => R, char 15 => U. The word [23, 5, 5, 1, 15, 12, 6] should be a good start as it contains four instances of known chars [5, 5, 1, 15]:
+As starting point, we are already given three known mappings: char 5 => C, char 1 => R, char 15 => U. The word [23, 5, 5, 1, 15, 12, 6] should be a good start as it contains four instances of known chars [5, 5, 1, 15]:

 ![Codeword with first word highlighted](./assets/codeword-word1-highlighted.png)